aredden/flux-fp8-api/README.md

 -   The "bfl codebase" refers to the original [BFL codebase](https://github.com/black-forest-labs/flux), not this repo.
 -   The "fp8 wo quant" refers to the original BFL codebase using fp8 weight only quantization, not using fp8 matmul which is default in this repo.
--   The "compile blocks & extras" refers to the option within this repo setting the config values `"compile_blocks" true` & `"compiled_extras": true`. ❌ means both were set to false, ✅ means both were set to true.
+-   The "compile blocks & extras" refers to the option within this repo setting the config values `"compile_blocks" true` & `"compile_extras": true`. ❌ means both were set to false, ✅ means both were set to true.
 -   All generations which including a ❌ or ✅ are using this repo.

 | Resolution | Device     | Test                       | Average it/s |